 However, the problem was that previously, in his evidence before Congress, Facebook founder, Mark Zuckerberg insisted that Facebook was a neutral platform and certainly not a publisher.

-Facebook has traditionally rely on Section 230 of the Communications Decency Act, a US legislation that says that platforms cannot be liable for content users post on their sites and that they should not be “treated as the publisher” of information from others.
+Facebook has traditionally had to rely on Section 230 of the Communications Decency Act, a US legislation that says that platforms cannot be liable for content users post on their sites and that they should not be “treated as the publisher” of information from others.

 For this reason, its assertion in court that it was a publisher, is somewhat bizarre.
-On one hand, it claims that it is a publisher, making editorial decisions but then, when it is convenient, it turns around and claim it is protected under Section 230 because it is not a publishers.
+On one hand, it claims that it is a publisher, making editorial decisions but then, when it is convenient, it turns around and claim it is protected under Section 230 because it is not a publisher.